fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - John Lawerence, [Cheap Corn Permeates Every Facet of the American Diet](https://sandiegofreepress.org/2014/04/cheap-corn-permeates-every-facet-of-the-american-diet-2/#.YJ7o-GZKixs)

 {% include alert.html class='warning' title='Reading Quiz' text="
-This quiz covers early food consumption in America and how food and personal/community/national identity are intertwined.
+This quiz covers early food consumption in America, how food and personal/community/national identity are intertwined (as we see in attitudes about corn) and how meanings of food can be utterly transformed over time.
 "%}